 In some instances, dental bridgework may be used in place of dental implants.
-While implants are a viable option, certain aspects of a patient with unique dental issues, may warrant the use of a dental bridge.
+While implant placement is a viable option, certain aspects of a patient with unique dental issues, may warrant the use of a dental bridge.
 For example, if the proximal teeth of a patient are too close together, then there will not be enough room for an implant to fit in.
 Orthodontics may also not be an option for the alignment, and rearrangement of the teeth.

 Kinds of Dental Bridges